storj-thirdparty/uplink-python/docs/library.md

 #### Description:

-share function creates new access grant with specific permission.
+share function creates a new access grant with specific permission.
 Permission will be applied to prefixes when defined. parse access function is required as a pre-requisite for this function.\
-this function accepts 2 arguments permissions(object) Permission defines what actions can be used to share which is access from storj Permission defines what actions can be used to share, shared_prefix(python list of dictionaries) which is access from storj, and prefixcount is getting from the count of share prefix in the list.\
+this function accepts 2 arguments permissions(object) and shared_prefix(python list of dictionaries) which are accessible from uplink python module_classes.\
-It returns an access object on successful execution which can be used to call other functions which are bound to it.
+It returns an access object on successful execution which can be used to call other functions that are bound to it.

 #### Arguments: